Analytical-leaning professionals like engineers and finance specialists understand complexities. Their professional lives rely on the use of data.

 The Interact Influence Ladder

-The Interact Influence Ladder helps to demonstrate that the Right and Left Brain approach is not about “either or,” it is about “and.”
+As illustrated, the Interact Influence Ladder demonstrates that the Right and Left Brain approach is not about “either-or,” it is about “and.”